fromkomi/ixfx-demos-npm-interactivity/remote-machine.md

 # Running on the cloud

-This is an overview of four options for editing and hosting on the cloud: Gitpod, Codesandbox, Glitch and Stackblitz.
+This is an overview of four options for editing and hosting on the cloud: Gitpod, CodeSandbox, Glitch and Stackblitz.

 **Gitpod** is the recommended choice because it has better support for websockets.